Urgent Care for Dehydration

 Treating Dehydration at Home

 The most obvious solution to dehydration is to drink water.
 However, this only works if you start drinking as soon as you notice the first symptoms of dehydration.
 If you wait until you are experiencing severe symptoms of dehydration, you might need replacement fluids instead.
 These are drinks that have added sugars and other ingredients to help balance your electrolytes faster and more efficiently.
-Example of common drinks to try include Gatorade and Pedialyte.
+Examples of common drinks to try include Gatorade and Pedialyte.

 For children, you can try popsicles, Jell-O and clear broths.
 All of these can help with dehydration because they provide fluids to the body.
 Plus, they are more attractive to children than plain water, so they might be more likely to accept them when they’re not feeling well.